-Corrosion issues for bob体育欧洲杯哪里可以买球 products generally fall into four categories:
+Corrosion issues for bob体育欧洲杯哪里可以买球 products generally fall into five categories:

 Many environments and materials can cause corrosion, including ocean salt air, condensation, duration of wetness, fire retardants, fumes, fertilizers, chlorides, sulfates, preservative-treated wood, de-icing salts, dissimilar metals, soils, and more.
 Designers must take all of these factors into account when deciding which bob体育欧洲杯哪里可以买球 products to use with which corrosion-resistant coatings or materials.

 The design, quality of construction, and misinstallation can directly affect the corrosion resistance of products.
 A product intended and installed for use in dry-service environment may corrode if the structure design or building materials allow moisture intrusion, or expose the product to corrosive conditions, such as moisture or chemicals contained in the construction materials, soils, or atmospheres.